calamath/LorePlay/Readme.md

 ### Comments from the author:
 I think Justinon's originality Lore Play has some cool ideas.
 One of my favorite is a location-based event-driven.
 That's why I was disappointed that some features of the current standard version didn't work well in non-English modes.
-This modified version focuses especifically on making it work well in the non-English modes.
-Therefore, if you are playing ESO in English mode, you don't need to switch to this version.

 ### DISCLAIMER:
 With the current game specs, it is not easy for the Eso UI to recognize if your avatar is in a city or not, unlike the players themselves.